Artist Biography:

 “My work is essentially a self-discovery study.
 It is a reflection of the transformational journey and metamorphosis into the woman I am today.
 I have always been fascinated by the human experience; how we see ourselves and how the world sees us.
 I continue to explore these perceptions in my art and writing.”

-Bradford has been hard at work, creating solo shows like her most recent: “InWords” and “Beyond the Skin” with gallery representation in the Hamptons, Chicago, and South Florida.
-She joined forces with the Parrish Art Museum as an adjunct professor, teaching and facilitating their open studio for families.
-Drawing from her past experience teaching art at JHS 99, a charter school in East Harlem, as well as developing and directing the first not-for-profit curriculum that expanded art education into a gallery module for NYC public school students.
+Bradford taught at the Parrish Art Museum as an adjunct professor, facilitating their open studio for families while drawing from her past experience teaching art at JHS 99—a charter school in East Harlem, as well as developing and directing the first not-for-profit curriculum that expanded art education into a gallery module for NYC public school students.
 Art education continues to be a mission near and dear to her heart.
-Bradford’s studio located in Southampton, New York is available for private showings and portrait commissions.
+Bradford’s studio is located in Southampton, New York and is available for private showings and commissions.

 “My words have become an integral part of my work and process.
 They are essentially a narrative for each individual painting, like a note to self, adding a layer of depth and insight into my thoughts. ”